University Handbook, Section F:

 *Defined in Item 1 above

-- Students who earn a K-State semester GPA of 2.200 or more on 12 or more graded hours (or the minimum grade point average established by the student's college, if higher) during the semester in question will not be dismissed.
+- Students who earn a Kansas State University cumulative GPA, excluding transfer credit, of 2.200 or more on 12 or more graded hours (or the minimum grade point average established by the student's college, if higher) during the semester in question will not be dismissed.

 - Students who neglect their academic responsibilities may be dismissed at any time on recommendation of the academic dean.